 8.3.3.
-Deferred Consent
+Deferred Consent (only allowed in England/Wales)

 Patients who have "life threatening features" and who lack temporary capacity due to their current illness can be recruited to the trial using deferred consent if there is no Personal/Professional Representative to give consent on their behalf within 30 minutes so that treatment can be commenced within one hour.
 The decision to defer consent should be made by a doctor at training level ST4 or above or an associate PI or consultant who has appropriate trial training and this should be clearly documented in the medical notes.